Nascotech/podcastapi/README.md

 # **Podcast Webservices - Node.js** #

-This is source code for web Services, which we use for data manipulation & retrieval and SGRecast related communication (sync podcasts & episodes through cronjob) with all logical operation for the Atunwa Digital Platform.
+This is source code for web Services, which we use for data manipulation & retrieval and SGRecast related communication (sync collections, podcasts, podcast episodes and groups through cronjob) with all logical operation for the Atunwa Digital Platform.

 **Project Link** : https://gitlab.com/atunwa/podcast-webservices